ttompost/Multiple-mediators-Collab/readme.txt

   __   __
 _/  \_/  \_ (double ramp-and-hold)

+The three inputs from above had a maximal amplitude of 120 uA/cm2.

 Neurons were randomly connected with 50% sparseness (i.e., 50% of all possible connections existed in the population, assuming 1 synapse per neuronal pair).
 Synaptic connectivity was modelled as: